realworldocaml/book/en/09-modules2-draft.md

 In this case, we applied `Increment` to a module whose signature is exactly equal to `X_int`.
 But we can apply `Increment` to any module that satisfies `X_int`.
-So, for example, `Increment` can take as its input a module that has more fields than are contemplated in `X_int`.
+So, for example, `Increment` can take as its input a module that has more fields than are contemplated in `X_int`, as shown below.
-For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module Three_and_more = struct